How to Homeschool Seventh Grade

 How Time4Learning Can Help You Homeschool Your Seventh Grader

-For seventh graders, Time4Learning provides language arts, math, social studies, and science, plus optional premium electives such as foreign language.
+For seventh graders, Time4Learning provides language arts, math, social studies, and science, plus optional foreign language courses.
 Within the program, subjects are organized into multimedia chapters with interactive lessons, and graded activities.
 Using an automated software system, seventh graders are guided through the online activities at their own pace based on their learning levels.

 Some of the reasons that Time4Learning is such a popular 7th grade resource for homeschooling families include: